jdechalendar/tracking_emissions/README.md

 # Data sources
 * Data are stored in the folder pointed by the `DATA_PATH` environment variable.
 By default, this is the provided `data` folder.
 There are three datasets:
     * AMPD: We download from the EPA ftp server.
 We provide a script in the `src` folder to do this (run `./scrapeAMPD.sh` from the command line from the `src` folder).
 This should go to `data/raw/AMPD`.
-    * IEA EBA data: [available here](https://www.eia.gov/opendata/bulkfiles.php).
+    * EIA EBA data: [available here](https://www.eia.gov/opendata/bulkfiles.php).
 The `EBA.txt` file should go to `data/raw/`.
 We provide a gzipped version of this file.
     * eGRID data: [available here](https://www.epa.gov/energy/emissions-generation-resource-integrated-database-egrid).
 The EGRID folder should go to `data/raw/`.